-In the convict indents Patrick Montgomery was also known as Peter Montgomery.
+In convict records Patrick Montgomery was also known as Peter Montgomery.
 In newspaper accounts over the thirty years of his time in the colony, his last name was also occasionally recorded as Montgomerie.
 Often he was referred to only as Dr. Montgomery or Dr. Montgomerie.

 He was recommended for a Ticket of Leave for the district of Port Macquarie in September 1836 on the recommendation of the Patrick Plains Bench.
 The Ticket was dated February 1837.

-February 1844 the Maitland Mercury reported a case of Mark Johnson who was accused of opening mail.
-The letter had been entrusted to his care by Dr. Montgomery at the MacDonald River and addressed to William Lipscombe at Maitland.
-It supposedly contained two cheques which were missing.
-(4)
+In February 1844 the Maitland Mercury reported a case of Mark Johnson who was accused of opening mail.
+The letter had been entrusted to his care by Dr. Montgomery at the MacDonald River and addressed to William Lipscombe at Maitland and supposedly contained two cheques which were missing.

-He placed a Notice in the Sydney Morning Herald in May 1844: - Mr. Peter Montgomerie, Surgeon and Accoucheur, from Scotland, acquaints the ladies and gentlemen of New South Wales, that he will leave Sydney by the first steamer, giving advice gratis at Maitland, Anvil Creek, and all the townships on his way to New England, previous to his departure.
+In May 1844 he announced his intention to journey overland to the New England: - Mr. Peter Montgomerie, Surgeon and Accoucheur, from Scotland, acquaints the ladies and gentlemen of New South Wales, that he will leave Sydney by the first steamer, giving advice gratis at Maitland, Anvil Creek, and all the townships on his way to New England, previous to his departure.

-Dr. Peter Montgomery was reported to be only visiting Sydney in November 1852 when he was called on to treat a patient and attend a subsequent inquest.
-(17)
+He was reported to be only visiting Sydney in November 1852 when he was called on to treat a patient and attend a subsequent inquest.

-September 1856 - Dr. Montgomerie, having entered into an engagement with Dr. Morris of Armidale, this is to acquaint his friends and the public that he has removed from the Macintyre River to Armidale and the Rocky River, New England (6)
+In September 1856 he moved to the Armidale district where he entered into a partnership with Dr. Morris - this is to acquaint his friends and the public that he has removed from the Macintyre River to Armidale and the Rocky River, New England

-In 1859 a miner named Kelly at Crawley's Rush who had been injured by a rock fall at the Rocky River diggings was treated by Dr. Mongomerie (7)
+In 1859 a miner named Kelly at Crawley's Rush who had been injured by a rock fall at the Rocky River diggings was treated by Dr. Mongomerie.

 Dr. Montgomery had been attended by Dr. Beamish, who now lies in Maitland gaol awaiting his trial for manslaughter, particulars of which are now fresh in the minds of your readers.